syedzubi/Web-Search-Engine/readme.txt

- This project is seacrch engine without any restriction of html or txt file taking any file as the input anf finding the word and pand frequency and ranking the pages nad showing to the user
+We have created a web search engine without any restriction of html or text file by taking any file as an input and searching the word for its frequency and ranking the packages accordingly and showing it to the user.

-<< MS Project university of windsor : ACCA>>
+<< MS Project university of windsor : Advanced Computing>>